 What is Cannabis sativa?

 Cannabis sativa is a plant species in the Cannabaceae family recognised for its psychoactive and industrial characteristics.
-It has been cultivated for various applications, including textiles, paper, and regulated recreational use where permitted.
+It has been cultivated for a range of purposes, such as producing textiles, paper, and, in certain contexts, products for general use.

 How long does it take for Cannabis sativa to grow?